hashicorp/terraform-provider-aws/website/docs/r/location_tracker.html.markdown

 * `description` - (Optional) The optional description for the tracker resource.
 * `kms_key_id` - (Optional) A key identifier for an AWS KMS customer managed key assigned to the Amazon Location resource.
 * `position_filtering` - (Optional) The position filtering method of the tracker resource.
 Valid values: `TimeBased`, `DistanceBased`, `AccuracyBased`.
 Default: `TimeBased`.
-* `tags` - (Optional) Key-value tags for the place index.
+* `tags` - (Optional) Key-value tags for the tracker.
 If configured with a provider [`default_tags` configuration block](https://www.terraform.io/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.

 ## Attributes Reference